 FOR IMMEDIATE RELEASE

-For nearly 50 years, Wayne Metro has provided economic independence programs that nurture families and build communities.
-That includes Head Start and after school programs, housing and utility assistance and community development projects.
+For more than 50 years, Wayne Metro has worked to eliminate poverty in Wayne County by providing economic independence programs that nurture families and build communities.
+The organization serves as a lifeline for residents – and its impact increased exponentially during the COVID-19 pandemic – by providing assistance to those in need with rent, utilities, home repairs, food and other essentials, education, childcare and more.
 For more information, visit www.waynemetro.org or follow Wayne Metro on Facebook (@waynemetro), Twitter (@WayneMetroCAA) or Instagram (@waynemetro).

 Over the past three decades, the largely volunteer-based ChristNet has long been an area leader in providing services to those in need of emergency shelter without homes through a network of more than fifty churches.
 For more information, visit www.christnetservices.org.